-This presents a major opportunity to power plants that can efficiently start and stop their production, such as Hafslund E-CO, Norway’s second largest power generation company.
+This presents a major opportunity to companies that can efficiently start and stop their production, such as Hafslund E-CO, Norway’s second largest power generation company.

 At many hydroelectric power stations, including Hafslund E-CO’s in Nes, Norway, the start-stop sequence consists of about 10 steps, which may include checking auxiliary systems, different opening and closing processes, and breaker and generator procedures.

 Different alarms may appear during each step of the sequence, but it is not always clear to the engineers which step triggered an alarm.
 Since an alarm may stop the entire sequence and prevent the turbine from starting, more information about the process would help the power station engineers be more aware of and optimize the process and avoid revenue loss.

 Hafslund E-CO and Cognite’s developers enabled live streaming of sensor values and alarms from the utility company’s control system into Cognite Data Fusion (CDF).
 Using Asset Data Insight, Cognite’s flagship application for production optimization, the developers, together with Hafslund E-CO’s domain experts, created a dashboard in Grafana that tracks the duration of each step of the start-stop sequence, displays relevant sensor values, and categorizes unsuccessful attempts, among other information.

 The dashboard notifies Hafslund E-CO’s personnel immediately about alarms and lets them quickly look up how the plant is performing at any time.
 It also enables closer monitoring and analysis.
 For example, the dashboard may log that the typical opening time for the main inlet valve is 10 seconds.
 Over time, if that subprocess begins to take longer, the dashboard will flag the issue, suggesting that the valve system should be scheduled for maintenance.